 It’s a brisk winter afternoon.
 You walk to your mailbox, dreading the inevitable monotony of bills that have probably been delivered.
 As you reach inside your mailbox, you feel a thick, square envelope.
 It is from a local store you’ve done business with.
-As you open the envelope, you see a spread of creative holiday […]

-It’s a brisk winter afternoon.
-You walk to your mailbox, dreading the inevitable monotony of bills that have probably been delivered.
-As you reach inside your mailbox, you feel a thick, square envelope.
-It is from a local store you’ve done business with.
 As you open the envelope, you see a spread of creative holiday cheer and greeting splashed across the front of the card.
 Inside is a heartfelt message and signatures from the owner and employees.
 A grin spreads across your face, touched by the thoughtfulness of this gesture.

 As that local store, you’ve succeeded if your brand made someone smile.
 You want to ensure that clients know that they’re appreciated.
 Customers need to feel valued, or they will take their business elsewhere.

 According to this 2012 study, only 9% of customers leave because of what a competitor is offering while 68% of businesses have lost a customer because they feel a company is indifferent to them.
-The easiest way to make a customer feel valued and part of a two-way relationship is to continually thank them for their business and loyalty.
+The easiest way to make a customer feel valued and part of a two-way relationship; continually thank them for their business and loyalty.

-It’s important that every thank you or happy holidays card you send out from your company is tailored to that specific customer; relevancy is key.
+It’s crucial that every thank you or happy holidays card you send out from your company is tailored to that specific customer; relevancy is key.
 For example, a financial company could send this message: “We had a great year!
 Thanks for trusting us with your finances.”
 Then, their accountant or financial advisor and other co-workers could sign the card.

 According to author Thomas Merton, we value people, not for whom they are, but for their usefulness.
-Unfortunately, this is a common mistake companies make with their customers.
-They value them for what they spend.
+Unfortunately, this is standard mistake companies make with their customers.
+They appreciate them for what they spend.